Juniper/junos-terraform/DETAILED_INSTRUCTIONS.md

 go build -o terraform-provider-junos-device
 ```

 This provider without any Go cross-compilation directives, will work on the system it's been generated with.
-In this example, I'm on an x64 OSX machine.
-In simple terms, this provider for Junos, will work on my Mac book pro just fine, but don't expect that you can copy it to a Linux machine.
+If you happen to be on an OSX machine, then the provider will work for Terraform on OSX and the same is true for Linux, if you use JTAF on Linux, then natively the generated provider will operate on Linux.
+However, you can cross-compile the provider so that it will operate on another operating system and even CPU architecture.

 ```bash
 $ file terraform-provider-junos-device